WordlessMeteor/LoL-Dragon-Change/README.md

 		- `friend_groups_df` in Customized Program 16:
 			- The main data area in the sheet `16 - friend_groups_header` isn't filled with any color. `group` denodes any element in `friend_groups`.
 				- `Key` is the direct index of the variable `group`.
-		- `conversation_df` in Customized Program 16:
+		- `conversation_df` in Customized Programs 16 and 21:
-			- The main data area in the sheet `16 - conversation_header` isn't filled with any color. `conversation` denodes any element in `conversations`.
+			- The main data area in the sheets `16 - conversation_header` and `21 - conversation_header` isn't filled with any color. `conversation` denodes any element in `conversations`.
 				- `Key` is the direct index of the variable `conversation`.
 		- `message_df` in Customized Program 16:
 			- The main data area in the sheet `16 - message_header` isn't filled with any color. `message` denodes any element in `messages`.